Bilinear structures of the fourth-order lattice Gel'fand-Dikii equations: Introduction

 The paper is organized as follows.
-Section \ref{sec-2} concerns some preliminaries, involving the lattice GD-4 type equations, discrete bilinear forms, and Casoratians.
-Section \ref{sec-3} is contributed to the bilinearization and Casoratian solutions of the GD-4 (B-2) equation.
-Moreover, a parameter-extension of the GD-4 (B-2) equation is obtained and several types of exact solutions are constructed, including solitons, Jordan-block solutions, and quasi-rational solutions.
-Sections \ref{sec-4} and \ref{sec-5} are devoted to the bilinearization and Casoratian solutions to the GD-4 (A-2) and GD-4 (C-3) equations, respectively.
+Section \ref{sec-2} concerns some preliminaries, involving the lattice GD-4 type equations, discrete bilinear forms and Casoratians.
+Section \ref{sec-3} is contributed to the bilinearization of the lattice GD-4 type equations.
+Then, in Section \ref{sec-4}, for each lattice GD-4 type equation, we provide its soliton solutions in Casoratian form.
+Moreover, a parameter-extension of each equation is obtained, which allows us to have more types of exact solutions, such as solitons, Jordan-block solutions and quasi-rational solutions.
+We provide enough proving details in this section for the GD-4 (B-2) equation and sketch the results and proofs for the other equations.
 Conclusions are given in Section \ref{sec-6}.
 There are four appendices where some formulae for the shifts of Casoratians are listed.